 The kids will be with a smaller group of children, and led by instructors who actually have a passion for the subject matter!

 While there, we made a visit to the beautiful Italian Club where the boys roamed around and enjoyed checking out the intriguing Italian artifacts on exhibit.

-I pulled up the club’s website on my i-Phone to find out if they offer any children’s programs and learned that they host a summer camp called Campo Italiano!
+I pulled up the club’s website online to find out if they offer any children’s programs and learned that they host a summer camp called Campo Italiano!

 Check out this super fun curriculum:

 Music: O Sole Mio, C’e La Luna, and other authentic Italian favorites.